 Why do you use a tiered tuition system?

-2017 was a big year of learning for Miles of Music.
 We cherish this community and the space we create together.
 We are committed to building a sustainable organization that will continue to grow for years to come.
 With all that in mind, we investigated other camps on subjects like teacher to camper ratio, total number of campers and tuition prices, organizational models and more.
-We looked at our own patterns over the past few years and talked about what elements have made this camp so special and how we can maintain them.
+We looked at our own patterns over the past years and talked about what elements have made this camp so special and how we can maintain them.

-We’ve decided it is time to be transparent with you!
-Our actual cost per camper (at any age) is significantly higher than our tuition prices.
-Our tuition prices have stayed the same for the last few years even though our expenses have increased.
+In full transparency, our actual cost per camper (at any age) is significantly higher than our tuition prices.
+In previous years, our tuition prices remained the same though our expenses increased.
 As people and as an organization we value accessibility, representation and diversity of ages, incomes, cultures, abilities and more.
-This has lead us to keeping the camp tuition prices low, underpaying our staff, and relying on a few special fundraising events to fill the gaps.
+This led us to keep the camp tuition prices low, underpaying our staff, and relying on a few special fundraising events to fill the gaps.

 Our tiered pricing is made possible thanks to the generous support of our donors and to arts grants like Club Passim’s Iguana Fund.
-If you would like to make a direct, tax-deductible donation to Miles of Music Camp, please sign up for our email list, and we will email you when our next fund drive is announced.
+If you would like to make a direct, tax-deductible donation to Miles of Music Camp, please click here.

 Thank you for being with us on this journey!